eltonpan/zeosyn_dataset/README.md

   jupyter notebook <notebook_name>.ipynb
 ```

 make sure the `zeosyn` is the environment under dropdown menu `Kernel` > `Change kernel`

+In the main directory:

 `visualization.ipynb`: For visualizations of the ZeoSyn dataset

 `classifier.ipynb`: SHAP of zeolite phase predictor model

+The data can be found in `/datasets` directory:

+`ZEOSYN.xlsx`: ZeoSyn dataset

+`osda_descriptors.csv`: Descriptors of organic structure-directing agents

+`zeolite_descriptors.csv`: Descriptors of zeolite frameworks

 # Cite
 If you use this dataset or code, please cite this paper: